MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 1. Within Azure Data Studio save the notebook from File menu (either Save or Save As) to the D:\Labfiles\Deploy Azure SQL Database location (create the folder structure if it does not exist).

 1. Close the tab for the Notebook from inside of Azure Data Studio.
 From the File Menu, select Open File, and open the notebook you just saved.
 Observe that query results were saved along with the queries in the notebook.

+In this exercise, you've seen how you deploy a Azure SQL Database with a Virtual Network Endpoint.
+You were also able to connect to the SQL Database you've created using SQL Server Management Studio.